Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Introduction

-\textbf{In summary, our contributions are as follows:} \begin{itemize}[leftmargin=*, itemsep=0.1em, topsep=0.3em] \item We propose \textbf{Phys4D}, a physics-aware training framework for improving \textbf{fine-grained physical consistency} in video diffusion models, focusing on coherent geometry and motion over time.
+\textbf{In summary, our contributions are as follows:} \begin{itemize}[leftmargin=*, itemsep=0.1em, topsep=0.3em] \item We formulate physical knowledge injection for video generation as a \textbf{structure-transfer problem}, where simulation provides geometry, motion, and trajectory supervision while the pretrained real-video generative prior is preserved.